Convert Documents to Images API: Complete Tutorial & Best Practices

 --output "page1.jpg"

-Step 4: Rendering to PNG Format
+Step 4: Converting to PNG Format (When and Why)

 parameter: